SophMC/notechain/README.md

     I just wanted to say <em style="color: green; font-size:
 2em;">$greeting</em>.`

-had to become
+Did not fit in one line in my editor.
+When I shortened it to one line it worked.
+An \ was needed between the message and the html emphasized text between <em </em>

 `$if greeting:
     I just wanted to say \
     <em style="color: green; font-size: 2em;">$greeting</em>.`

-before it would work.

 ----------------